 People today are accustomed to having some degree of freedom in how they access information.
 Institutions of all types can take advantage of digital wayfinding to give their audiences a more modern approach to navigating their properties and getting where they need to go.
-Here are the top ten benefits institutions can reap from interactive wayfinding:
+Here are the top ten benefits of digital wayfinding:

 1. It’s the New Normal